FrancescoBurchielli/Pokemon-Search-App/README.md

 I found the test meaningful and fun to work with.
 The following are the areas where I could have performed better and where I wish to improve going forward:

-- Testing: I plan to invest time and effort in practicing with libraries such as Jest and Cypress and to add relevant tests to my code
+- *Testing*: I plan to invest time and effort in practicing with libraries such as Jest and Cypress and to add relevant tests to my code
-- Clean code: I want my code to become more modular, readable and efficient.
+- *Clean code*: I want my code to become more modular, readable and efficient
-- Interaction with APIs: I am eager to learn and apply best practices when it comes to error handling and default/custom error objects
+- *Interaction with APIs*: I am eager to learn and apply best practices when it comes to error handling and default/custom error objects